textileio/community/docs/tutorials/react-native-buckets.md

 In the above, we reuse the Context we already created in our ThreadDB Client because it contains the token, API keys, etc.

 !!!info
-    If you have already created a connection using the the Threads `client`, you directly transfer that connection to Buckets with, `Buckets.fromClient(client)`.
+    If you have already created a connection using the Threads `client`, you directly transfer that connection to Buckets with, `Buckets.copyAuth(client)`.

 **List all Buckets**